tengu-team/layer-kafka-subscriber-k8s/README.md

 ## HTTP Response
-When subscribed to the kafka-subscriber HTTP POST messages will be send to the specified endpoint with a json payload with the following format:
+When subscribed to the kafka-subscriber, HTTP POST messages will be sent to the specified endpoint with the following json payload:

 ```
 {